nussetorten/tcnj-plug/README.md

 Stretch - Individuals can publicize what they're good at.
 If you need art or something organized, your on-campus resources are reaching out to you!
 Keep a reddit-style feed of requests and email them to everyone on the tag!

+Style - Interface should feel like Netflix and Rdio smooshed together, with YOUR events instead of random movies.

 =========
 ### Club Functions
 I would like to implement the following features from the perspective of the club